Consumer Medicine Information

 - other medicines to lower cholesterol levels, for example, other fibrates (such as gemfibrozil) and nicotinic acid (also known as niacin)

-- warfarin, or other drugs used to prevent blood clots
+to prevent blood clots

 - colchicine, used for gout